nih-cfde/cfde-deriva/README-registry.md

 - `anatomy`
 - `assay_type`
 - `data_type`
+- `disease`
 - `file_format`
+- `mime_type` (C2M2 raw string column)
 - `ncbi_taxonomy`
-- `subject_granularity`
+- `subject_granularity` (C2M2 enum column)
-- `subject_role`
+- `subject_role` (C2M2 enum column)

 Generally, these share structure with C2M2 vocabulary tables present in submissions, review catalogs, and release catalogs.
 However, we may introduce additional columns relevant to registry functionality.
+We also promote several non-vocabulary columns into quasi-vocabulary tables for the purpose of tracking usage of distinct values for those columns.

 It is expected that CFDE-CC and/or DCC staff may pre-populate these tables with terms intended for common use.
 Additionally, the tables